 I gave then one of my cards with my details on, who knows you might be reading this now?
 We said our goodbyes and went on our way.

 The Wat Arun was busy as always, we wheeled our bicycles into the grounds and headed out back towards the temple’s walled perimeter, which just happened to look out onto the river.
 Annie went to meditate and pray, while I looked after the bicycles.
-I couldn’t help but take pictures of the beautiful Wat Arun and the amazingly but strange architecture that dotted the Bangkok sky-line.
+I couldn’t help but take pictures of the beautiful Wat Arun and the amazing but strange architecture that dotted the Bangkok skyline.

 By the time Annie came back, the rain had started, in the distance one could hear the echoes of thunder approaching.
 The last thing I wanted was for Annie to get spooked by the thunder, let alone by the pouring rain and some of the manic drivers let loose on the Bangkok roads – a cocktail for disaster.

 We went down to the pier and waited, it seemed that the ‘Tiger Balm Express’ had arrived.
 I’d seen this boat on the river earlier, but didn’t quite manage to get a picture of it, so here was my chance.

 From there we headed back to Sathorn, from where we had started from, but the cycle home for Annie was frightening, especially with all the junctions we had to go over.
 Annie isn’t the fastest of cyclists, to begin with.
 I have been known to clock over 70km/h going down the flyovers, but Annie was struggling to do over 20 km/h.
 All I could do was encourage her and wait for her.
 We made it back all in one piece.

 ‘That was frightening, how I didn’t get hit was anybody’s guess.’
 She said.

 ‘You have to clear those junctions as quick as possible.
 You can’t hang around on them.’